 - Designate your online gift to a specific school or department, student organization or a number of other areas that may be important to you and your family.

-Giving is one way to support today's students, but many parents are also active as volunteers or advocates for Carnegie Mellon as part of the Parents Leadership Committee.
-Committee members participate in the Andrew Carnegie Society and serve as ambassadors for the university, fostering relationships with other parents to enhance the effectiveness of the institution's fundraising efforts.
+Giving is one way to support today's students, but many parents are also active as volunteers or advocates for Carnegie Mellon as part of the Parents Leadership Program.
+Volunteers host or attend events, serve as ambassadors for the university, and share their expertise through partnerships with our academic departments or Career & Professional Development Center.

-Space is limited, so if you are interested in joining, please contact Kathy Bogacki for more details.
+If you are interested in participating, please contact Kathy Bogacki for more details.